In this section

 If accepted, the laboratory will issue a report indicating that

-a further sample will not be required for crossmatch until a date
+a further sample will not be required for any further blood group and antibody screens until a date

 when the baby is 4 months from birth.